stathisg/hello-in-all-languages/README.md

 ## How to configure

 1. Open the plugin settings page (Settings -> Hello In All Languages).
-2. Select how the word will be displayed (capitalised, uppercase, or lowercase).
+2. Sign up for a [free DB-IP.com API key](https://db-ip.com/api/free) and paste it in the appropriate field.
-3. Select the default language (will be used if the visitor's IP cannot be determined).
+3. Select how the word will be displayed (capitalised, uppercase, or lowercase).
-4. Optional, but recommended: Sign up for a free IPInfoDB API key and paste it in the appropriate field.
+4. Select the default language (will be used if the visitor's IP cannot be determined).

 ## How to use